Anti5893/Swen261-Project-Alchemy-Alley/README.md

-# E-Store:  Wizard Spells
+# E-Store:  Alchemy Alley
-# Modify this document to expand any and all sections that are applicable for a better understanding from your users/testers/collaborators (remove this comment and other instructions areas for your FINAL release)

 An online E-store system built in Java 11=> and ___ _replace with other platform requirements_ ___

 ## Team

 - Jack Barter
-- Shawn Broderick
+-
-- Evan Savage
+-
-- Joseph Skinner
+-
-- Garrett Tupper
+-

 ## Prerequisites

 - Java 21 (Make sure to have correct JAVA_HOME setup in your environment)
 - Maven
--  _add any other tech stack requirements_
+- Angular CLI

 ## How to run it